inonehp/home-page/README.md

 > [!NOTE]
 > - ~50/2 Themes (2 - dark, light).
 > - Speed ​​dial panel in the form of buttons.
-> - Typing Speed with your own text.
+> - Typing Speed with your own text (in games).
-> - New Tab Redirect extension: any website in a new tab page.
+> - New Tab Redirect extension: any website in a new tab page (in pages).

 > [!IMPORTANT]
 > - You can find information about other licenses on the "about" page.